bowang-lab/BIONIC/README.md

 ### Usage Tips

+The [configuration parameters table](###configuration-file) provides usage tips for most parameters.
+Additional suggestions are listed below.
+If you have any questions at all, please open an issue.

 #### Hyperparameter Choice
 - `learning_rate` and `epochs` have the largest effect on training time and performance.
 - `learning_rate` should generally be reduced as you integrate more networks.
 If the model loss suddenly increases by an order of magnitude or more at any point during training, this is a sign `learning_rate` needs to be lowered.
 - `epochs` should be increased as you integrate more networks.
 10000-15000 epochs is not unreasonable for 50+ networks.
 - The reconstruction loss may look like it's bottoming out early on but the model will continue improving feature quality for an unintuitively long time afterward.
+- `embedding_size` directly affects the quality of learned features.
+We found the default `512` works for most networks, though it's worth experimenting with different sizes for your application.
+In general, higher `embedding_size` will encode more information present in the input networks but at the risk of also encoding noise.
+- `gat_shapes.dimension` should be increased for networks with many nodes.
+We found `128` - `256` is a good size for human networks, for example.

 #### Input Networks
 - BIONIC runs faster and performs better with sparser networks - as a general rule, try to keep the average node degree below 50 for each network.